bentman/PoSH-BatteryReportCollection/README.md

 # SCCM Battery Health Report Collection and Reporting

-This repository includes the `Invoke-BatteryReportCollection.ps1` script, which generates battery health reports for Windows computers, stores them as a new WMI class, and extends SCCM's hardware inventory to include this new data.
-Additionally, it provides SQL queries for generating reports in SCCM.
+This repository includes the `Invoke-BatteryReportCollection.ps1` script, which generates battery health reports for Windows computers, stores them in a newly created WMI class, and extends SCCM's hardware inventory to include this new data.
+Additionally, it provides SQL queries to generate reports in SCCM.

 ## How to Implement

-Follow the steps below to implement this solution:
+Follow these steps below to implement this solution:

 1. Download the `Invoke-BatteryReportCollection.ps1` script from this repository and customize it according to your SCCM environment's needs.